tatkoot11-byte/-dify-bookshop-chatbot/README.md

 \## Screenshots

 The `screenshots/` folder contains evidence of:

-1\.
-Dify chatbot setup and preview.
+1. Dify chatbot setup.

-2\.
-Knowledge Base integration.
+2. Knowledge Base integration.

-3\.
-FAQ conversations using the public chatbot.
+3. Three FAQ conversations using the public chatbot.
 \## How to Recreate